U.S. IRS probes drug company-funded patient assistance charity

 In court papers, the IRS said that in 2011, about 95 percent of the $129.3 million in assistance the charity provided patients to cover co-pays was spent on drugs made by the companies that had made donations for specific diseases.

-"In other words, the vast majority of funds that are 'donated' by a pharmaceutical manufacturer are returned to it in the form of co-pay assistance," Cathy Tai, an IRS agent, said in court papers.
+"In other words, the vast majority of funds that are 'donated' by a pharmaceutical manufacturer are returned to it in the form of copay assistance," Cathy Tai, an IRS agent, said in a court filing.

-The IRS sent summonses to Novartis AG, Roche Holding AG's Genentech unit, Johnson & Johnson, Bayer AG, Teva Pharmaceutical Industries Ltd and Biogen Inc seeking information about donations to Good Days, court papers show.
+The IRS sent summonses to Novartis AG, Roche Holding AG's Genentech unit, Johnson & Johnson, Bayer AG, Teva Pharmaceutical Industries Ltd and Biogen Inc seeking information about donations to Good Days, according to court papers.

 Robert Zinkham, a lawyer for Good Days, said it has been undergoing an IRS audit for almost four years.
 Good Days in court papers said it is "fully independent" from its donors.

-Bayer and Novartis said they are cooperating with the IRS.
+Novartis said it is cooperating with the IRS.
 Genentech said it acts in accordance with the law.
-J&J said it has no control over such charities.
 Other companies did not respond to requests for comment.

-As drug price increases have drawn the ire of politicians and the healthcare industry, concern has grown that donations from pharmaceutical companies to patient-assistance groups may be contributing to price inflation.
+As drug price increases have drawn the ire of politicians and the healthcare industry, concern has grown that donations made by pharmaceutical companies to patient-assistance groups may be contributing to price inflation.

-Drug companies are prohibited from subsidizing co-payments for patients enrolled in government healthcare programs like Medicare.
+Drug companies are prohibited from subsidizing co-payments for patients enrolled in U.S. government healthcare programs like Medicare and Medicaid.

-But they may donate to non-profits that provide co-pay assistance as long as they are independent from the companies.
+But they may donate to nonprofits that can provide co-pay assistance as long as they do not influence how the charities operate.

 Several drugmakers have disclosed they received subpoenas from the U.S. Attorney's Office in Massachusetts related to their support for patient-assistance charities.